 Since product tracking needs differ, inventory templates are rarely one-style-fits-all.
 Some products just need a basic quantity count, while others require fields for options like size, color, or both for accurate counts.
 The following three inventory templates and their variations work for most retail and wholesale product inventory counts.

-You can access our free inventory templates here.
-These can be printed out in blank form and filled in during your count.
-Or you can prefill the product name and number columns on your computer and leave just the quantity-on-hand (QOH) columns blank for counting.
+Click here to download our free inventory templates.
+You can print them blank or prefill the product name and number columns on your computer.
 I’ll explain how to do that at the end of this section.

 Inventory Template 1: Simple Quantity-on-Hand Inventory List